jesrui/althttpd-mirror/althttpd.md

 since 2004.
 Althttpd strives for simplicity, security, and low resource usage.

-As of 2018, the althttpd instance for sqlite.org answers about 500,000 HTTP requests per day (about 5 or 6 per second) delivering about 50GB of content per day (about 4.6 megabits/second) on a $40/month [Linode](https://www.linode.com/pricing).
-The load average on this machine normally stays around 0.1 or 0.2.
-About 19% of the HTTP requests are CGI to various [Fossil](https://fossil-scm.org/) source-code repositories.
+As of 2022, the althttpd instance for sqlite.org answers about 500,000 HTTP requests per day (about 5 or 6 per second) delivering about 200GB of content per day (about 18 megabits/second) on a $40/month [Linode](https://www.linode.com/pricing).
+The load average on this machine normally stays around 0.5.
+About 10% of the HTTP requests are CGI to various [Fossil](https://fossil-scm.org/) source-code repositories.